jamesroutley/routley.io/content/posts/learning-rust-02.md

 ---
 aliases:
   - /tech/2018/07/08/learning-rust-02
-date: '2018-07-08'
+date: "2018-07-08"
 layout: post
-title: 'Learning Rust 02: an ls clone'
+title: "Learning Rust 02: an ls clone"
 ---

-*I'm learning Rust, and documenting the process.
-These posts are my notes - they're not guaranteed to be useful, interesting or correct!*
+_I'm learning Rust, and documenting the process.
+These posts are my notes - they're not guaranteed to be useful, interesting or correct!_

 In this post, I'm building an `ls` clone.
 It's pretty similar to the last post's `pwd` clone.
 It's called `rls`.